cloudera-cemea/CDF_vHOL/README.md

 Test sessions are a feature in the CDF Flow Designer that allow you to start/stop processors and work with live data to validate your data flow logic.

-To test your draft flow, start a Test Session by clicking **Flow Options > Test Session > Start Test Session**.
+To test your draft flow, you start a Test Session.
 This launches a NiFi sandbox to enable you to validate your draft flow and interactively work with live data by starting and stopping components.

-Tip: You can check the status of your Test Session in the upper right corner of your workspace.
+> You can check the status of your Test Session in the upper right corner of your workspace.
 That is where you can also deactivate your Test Session.

 <img src="images/4_start_test_session.png" alt="image" style="width:400px;height:auto;">

 1. If your test session is not yet started, start one by clicking on **Flow Options > Test Session > Start**.

-    **Note: If you had previously started and stopped a test session, the Start button is replaced with the Restart button.
+    > If you had previously started and stopped a test session, the Start button is replaced with the Restart button.
 Clicking on Restart restarts the session with the same settings used previously.
-If you want to change the settings, click on the Edit Settings button.**
+If you want to change the settings, click on the Edit Settings button.

-2. Click **Start Test Session** (accept all defaults).
+   * Click **Start Test Session** (accept all defaults).
 Test session status changes to **Initializing Test Session**…

-3. Wait for the status to change to **Active Test Session**.
+   * Wait for the status to change to **Active Test Session**.

-4. Click **Flow Options > Services** to enable Controller Services, if not already enabled.
+2. Click **Flow Options > Services** to enable Controller Services, if not already enabled.

-5. Start all processors that are not running.
+3. Start all processors that are not running.

     Stopped processors are identified by the icon <img src="images/4_processor_stopped.png" alt="image" style="width:20px;height:auto;">.
 Right-click on a stopped processor and select **Start** to start it.